-3.5 Immersion/Integration
+3.5 Immersion/ Integration

 Immersion and integration describe how immersed a visualisation is in the game and if it is part of the game application or not.
 If a visualisation is inside game-play and in keeping with the game's atmosphere, such as in-game hit-detection, it is considered immersive/ integrated.
 If it reveals information to the player about character or game state it is considered informative/ integrated.
 If it is separate from game-play but in keeping with the atmosphere of the game, for example an in-game chat, it is considered immersive/ separate.
 If it is separate from the game and reveals information on character or game state, then it is considered informative/ separate, for example monster maps or skill trees.
 Within planning this distinction is less defined.
-Working off Förster and Schönwandt's theory of separate real and planning worlds, we can speculate that there are architectural visualisations which show both information concerning the planning world, such as a floorplan, as well as information regarding the real world, where it is located on the globe.
+Working off Förster and Schönwandt's theory of separate real and planning worlds, we can speculate that there are architectural visualisations which show both information regarding the real world, where it is located on the globe.
 In this respect, the immersion/ integration aspects would function similarly within planning where one could distinguish between information in the planning and the real world.